-But first, some basic information about the state: The state of New York has 19.54 million residents, 40% of whom live in New York City and Long Island.
-The state was named by the arriving English, after the Duke of York.
-The capital of the state is not NYC, but rather Albany, a city so unsafe that you won’t see it in this text.
+New York is the fourth largest state in the United States by population, with 19.30 million residents, 40% of whom live in New York City and Long Island.
+The state was named by the arriving English after the Duke of York.
+The state’s capital is not New York City, as many might misconceive, but rather Albany, a city so unsafe that you won’t see it on this list of safest places to live in New York.

-Let’s jump into our list of the safest cities in New York, now that the basics are out of the way.
-We put this together in order to help you make the right decision when moving to the state.
-Next to each city entry, we’ve listed the number of property and violent crimes per 100,000 inhabitants, which were used as the basis for these rankings.
+Now that the basics are out of the way, let’s dive into the cities that we consider are the safest in New York to help you make the right decision when moving there.
+Next to each entry, we’ve listed the number of property and violent crimes per 100,000 inhabitants, which were used as the basis for these rankings.

 (Property: 456; Violent: 31)